2222-42/studyingSpecifyingSystems/readme.md

 > How to inspect the standard modules like Integers, Sequences and so on.

 ctrl+click (command+click?) a module name that appears on the EXTENDS statement at the top of your spec

+### To check the eploring spec's model

+- Use cloud services
+- To make the size of constants smaller